umarhassan-mitodl/6.370-january-iap-2013/content/pages/syllabus.md

 Course Requirements
 -------------------

-To compete, individuals must sign up through the {{% resource_link "fdeed7e5-93bd-40f7-a241-6a683bb2729a" "Battlecode website" %}}, be on a team (even if it consists of only one person), and upload his/her resume.
+To compete, individuals must sign up through the [Battlecode website](https://www.battlecode.org/), be on a team (even if it consists of only one person), and upload his/her resume.
 Non-MIT students are welcome to participate, but you must be a current MIT student to be eligible for prizes and competing in the final tournament.

 Teams must have one to four people, but can be a mix of MIT and non-MIT students.

 Experience in programming definitely helps in the competition, but everyone has to start somewhere.
-The supported programming languages are {{% resource_link "1e48c41b-dd63-44ec-ac4b-54637fe2ad36" "Java" %}} and {{% resource_link "b97971c3-ead4-4444-9bae-48d43fd73cf9" "Scala" %}}.
+The supported programming languages are [Java](http://www.oracle.com/technetwork/java/index.html) and [Scala](http://www.scala-lang.org/).

 Grading
 -------